 Surfing is hungry work so thankfully a vibrant and tasty lunch at Pholklore was only a few hundred metres down the foreshore.
 Enjoy a mix of delicious street foods and cocktails at this shipping container style Vietnamese restaurant whilst taking in the sunshine and chilled out sea-side vibes.

 Then it was time to hit the shops.
-Surfing icons Rip Curl and Quiksilver were born in Torquay so if surfing is to be my new hobby, it couldn’t be easier to deck myself out.
+Surfing icons Rip Curl and Quiksilver were born in Torquay so if surfing is to be my new hobby, it could’t be easier to deck myself out.
 You can’t miss their flagship stores amongst many other surf shops in the Surf City Plaza, they pretty much welcome you as you drive into town.

 The hardest bit is leaving Torquay after such a great weekend.
 With one last walk on Torquay Surf Beach it was time to head back to Melbourne.
 Until next weekend!